liedekef/events-made-easy/README.md

 ## Frequently Asked Questions

-See the FAQ section at [the documentation site](https://www.e-dynamics.be/wordpress).
+See the FAQ section at the [Official site](https://www.e-dynamics.be/wordpress/).